We’ve all been there…

 Yes, 73% of total sales came on the last day, only after a second notice had been sent.

-KEY TAKEAWAY: We don’t want to miss out, but we’re also chronic procrastinators!
+KEY TAKEAWAY: Nobody wants to miss out, but we’re also chronic procrastinators!
 A final reminder is always going to improve your results.

 Your use of FOMO needs to be genuine and authentic.
 Please don’t create fake sales or contrived offers that don’t relate to what you’re actually doing with the rest of your business.